-Underwriting risk as at 31 December 2019 comprised 71.4% of the undiversified basic SCR.
+Underwriting risk as at 31 December 2020 comprised 73.9% (2019: 71.4%) of the undiversified basic SCR.

-The Company has an Insurance Risk Policy (which covers underwriting risk) which is reviewed and approved annually by the ERC and the Board.
+The Company has an Insurance Risk Policy (which covers underwriting risk) which is reviewed and approved annually by the ERC, the Risk & Remuneration Committee and the Board.
 Underwriting risk includes the following exposures:

 - Claims: Inadequate management of claims and inconsistent or inappropriate case reserving. - Large Loss Frequency and Severity: Potential for the frequency and severity of claims payments to be different to that anticipated when pricing risks. - Portfolio Aggregation: Inadequate or ineffective supervision of aggregate exposure, or over reliance on methods of aggregation.
 Failure to accumulate insurance exposures in an accurate and timely manner, or within established appropriate risk appetite levels. - Pricing and Selection: Inadequate pricing or selection of risks that fails to appropriately assess the underlying risk exposures. - Reinsurance: Failure to utilise reinsurance effectively as a tool to protect capital and profits and meet risk appetite guidelines. - Reserving: Uncertainty as to the timing or amount of claims cash flows.
-Eventual claim payments are different to the reserves estimated for those liabilities. - Underwriting portfolio management: Failure to predict the effect of industry, economic or market trends on individual classes of business profitability, leading to an inappropriate underwriting strategy. - Delegated Underwriting: Deficient due diligence in the selection process for DUAs &/or inadequate ongoing monitoring.
+Eventual claim payments are different to the reserves estimated for those liabilities. - Underwriting portfolio management: Failure to predict the effect of industry, economic or market trends on individual classes of business profitability, leading to an inappropriate underwriting strategy. - Delegated Underwriting: Deficient due diligence in the selection process for Delegated Underwriting Authorities &/or inadequate ongoing monitoring.